quanser/quanser_sdk_linux/README.md

 - [Quanser AERO](https://www.quanser.com/products/quanser-aero/)
 - [Quanser QArm](https://www.quanser.com/products/qarm/)
 - Quanser QArm Mini

-For the *Nvidia Jetson Orin* targets, refer to the specific instructions contained in the [Nvidia Orin README](./README_Nvidia_Orin.md) file.

 Before installing *Quanser SDK for Linux* for the very first time on a target, execute the following commands: